syncfusion-content/winui-docs/winui/TreeGrid/Rows.md

 ---
 layout: post
 title: Rows | TreeGrid | WinUI | Syncfusion
-description: This section explains about the various row types in TreeGrid
+description: This section explains about the various row types and its customization in WinUI TreeGrid (SfTreeGrid)
 platform: winui
 control: SfTreeGrid
 documentation: ug
 ---

-# Rows
+# Rows in WinUI TreeGrid (SfTreeGrid)

 This section explains about various row types in treegrid and its customization.

-# RowHeader
+# Rowheader

 RowHeader is a special column used to indicate the status of row (current row, editing status, errors in row, etc.) which is placed as first cell of each row.
 You can show or hide the row header by setting [SfTreeGrid.ShowRowHeader](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Grids.SfGridBase.html#Syncfusion_UI_Xaml_Grids_SfGridBase_ShowRowHeader) property.